-TABLE A: INTE GRATED DEVELOPMENT PL AN Municipal KPA Basic service delivery and infra Basic service delivery and infrastructure development Problem statement and root causes per KPA: Inadequate, dysfunctional and adequate, dysfunctional and aged infrastructure to abstract and supply water to communities- reticulation 2019-24 MTSF Priority Consolidating the social wage Consolidating the social wage through reliable and quality basic services Limpopo Development Plan priority Integrated and sustainable socio-economic infrastructure development Accelerate social change and improve quality of life of Limpopo citizens Municipal Priority Provision of infrastructure and Provision of Disaster managem Provision of environmental ma ent and emergency so ervices Strategic objective To accelerate sustainable infrastructure development and maintenance in all sectors To improve community safety, health and social well being Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26
+TABLE A: INTE GRATED DEVELOPMENT PL AN Municipal KPA Basic service delivery and infra Basic service delivery and infrastructure development Problem statement and root causes per KPA: Inadequate, dysfunctional and adequate, dysfunctional and aged infrastructure to abstract and supply water to communities- reticulation 2019-24 MTSF Priority Consolidating the social wage Consolidating the social wage through reliable and quality basic services Limpopo Development Plan priority Integrated and sustainable soci Accelerate social change and in Municipal Priority Provision of infrastructure and Provision of Disaster managem Provision of environmental ma ent and emergency so ervices Strategic objective To accelerate sustainable infrastructure development and maintenance in all sectors To improve community safety, health and social well being Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26

-Inadequate waste management treatment processes The integrated waste management plan is currently being development To improve community health trough proper handling of waste Feasibility study on the development of regional landfill site Designations and all and a Implementation of Integrated Waste management plan Implementation of Integrated Waste management plan • Draft climate change strategy in place To improve community health and social resistance on extreme weather conditions Development of climate change response strategy Adoption of climate change response strategy by Council Implementation of climate change strategy Implementation of climate change strategy Inadequate, dysfunctional and aged infrastructure to abstract and supply water to communities- reticulation Inadequate water infrastructure construction of new water infrastructure Implementation of projects in the district water master plan adopted by Council to ensure implementation of projects Cost recovery from locals to ensure revenue collection Development of implementation plan based on water master plan to ensure implementation of projects Cost recovery from locals to ensure revenue collection Development of implementation plan based on water master plan to ensure implementation of projects Cost recovery from locals to ensure revenue collection Inadequate maintenance of existing infrastructure.
+Inadequate waste management treatment processes The integrated waste management plan is currently being development To improve community health trough proper handling of waste Feasibility study on the development of regional landfill site Decional integrated wests Implementation of Integrated Waste management plan Implementation of Integrated Waste management plan Draft climate change strategy in place To improve community health and social resistance on extreme weather conditions Development of climate change response strategy Implementation of climate change strategy Implementation of climate change strategy Inadequate, dysfunctional and aged infrastructure to abstract and supply water to communities- reticulation Inadequate water infrastructure construction of new water infrastructure Implementation of projects in the district water master plan adopted by Council projects Cost recovery from locals to ensure revenue collection implementation plan based on water master plan to ensure implementation of Development of implementation plan based on water master plan to ensure implementation of projects Cost recovery from locals to ensure revenue collection Inadequate maintenance of existing infrastructure.
 E.g. uncovered water canals, water treatment plants not maintained adequately.
-Lack of infrastructure operation ,maintenance and refurbishment budget Functional water infrastructure Utilization of 10% from the (MIG and RBIG) for maintenance purposes Projects for maintenance to be listed in line with the grant conditions set for by National Treasury. recovery from the locals.
-Utilization of 10% from the (MIG and RBIG) for maintenance purposes Projects for maintenance to be listed in line with the grant conditions set cost recovery from the locals.
+Lack of infrastructure operation ,maintenance and refurbishment budget Adequate operation, maintenance and refurbishment of existing infrastructure.
+Functional water infrastructure Utilization of 10% from the (MIG and RBIG) for maintenance purposes Projects for maintenance to be listed in line with the grant conditions set for by National Treasury. recovery from the locals.
+Utilization of 10% from the (MIG and RBIG) for maintenance purposes Projects for maintenance to be listed in line with the grant conditions set for by National Treasury. cost recovery from the locals.
 Utilization of 10% from the (MIG and RBIG) for maintenance purposes Projects for